 A business may incorrectly record journal entries involving cash.
 For instance, a deposit or cheque may be recorded for the wrong amount in the company records.
 These errors are often detected when amounts recorded by the company are compared to the bank statement.
 Depending on the nature of the error, it will be either added to or subtracted from the unreconciled book balance of cash on the bank reconciliation.
 For example, if the company recorded a cheque as \$520 when the correct amount of the cheque was \$250, the \$270 difference would be added to the unreconciled book balance of cash on the bank reconciliation.
 Why?
 Because the cash balance reported on the books is understated by \$270 because of the error.
-As another example, if the company recorded a deposit as \$520 when the correct amount of the deposit was \$250, the \$270 difference would be subtracted from the unreconciled book balance of cash on the books balance of cash on the books balance of the error.
-As another example, if the company recorded a deposit as \$520 when the correct amount of the deposit was \$250, the \$270 difference would be subtracted from the unreconciled book balance of cash on the books balance of cash on the books is overstated by \$270 because of the error.
+As another example, if the company recorded a deposit as \$520 when the correct amount of the deposit was \$250, the \$270 difference would be subtracted from the unreconciled book balance of cash on the bank reconciliation.
+Why?
+Because the cash balance reported on the books is overstated by \$270 because of the error.
 Each error requires careful analysis to determine whether it will be added or subtracted in the unreconciled book balance of cash on the bank reconciliation.